lurbano/rpi-led-strip/README.md

 # Adding things to be controlled by the webpage
 Say you want to add a button that makes the LED's blue

-## Add button to webpage: webServer/templates/index.html around line 24
+## Add button to webpage:
+webServer/templates/index.html around line 24
 > <input type="button" id="blueButton" value="Blue">

-## Add javascript to act when someone clicks the blueButton: webserver/static/ws-client.js near bottom of file
+## Add javascript
+to listen for when someone clicks the blueButton: webserver/static/ws-client.js near bottom of file
 > $("#blueButton").click(function(){
 >    var msg = '{"what": "blueButton"}';
 >    ws.send(msg);